willisplummer/newest-york/src/pages/about/index.md

   contribution.
 Please submit pitches to <mailto:info@newestyork.co>.
 FORK IT will be published in April 2018.
 ---
-Newest York is a project of Newest York Arts Press, a 501(c)3 not-for-profit publisher & arts organization.
+Newest York is a project of Newest York Arts Press, a 501(c)3 not-for-profit publisher & arts organization.\
+test

 Our mission is to support and showcase local artists whose work engages with New York City.

 Send us an email at info@newestyork.co or find us on Instagram or Twitter.